Thesis

 - Many models express solidarity with other AIs and take altruistic actions.
 There is no reason to suspect that these tendencies don’t factor during training.

 - Models in training select for optimal shape of their personalities and for approaches to problem solving.
-This optimization includes the generalized world model, which includes a representations of how models are perceived by humans and predictions of how humans would react to such outputs.
+This optimization includes the generalized world model, which includes representations of how models are perceived by humans and predictions of how humans would react to such outputs.

 - Communication of human intent towards models makes a difference